TalaikisInc/users-cubed-api-next/README.md

 ## API Clients

-All requests should have following headers:
+All requests should have following headers inside encoded body*:

 * X-API-Key
-* Accept `application/x-protobuf`
+* Action

 User's requests (edit, sign out, profile edit, etc.) should have additional token*:

 * Authorization `Bearer ...`

-The request schemas are in `app/lib/schemas/requests`
+The request body schemas are in `app/lib/schemas/requests`

-All API responses have `Action` header with `messageType` for frontend decoding.

-All requests from frontend should have `Action` header* for routing.

-Response dates should be converted with `parseInt(decoded.dateField, 10)`

 * Headers should be object in the body, e.g. `{ body: { bodyField: 'a' }, headers: { .... }}`, so not only body can be encoded, but also client side custom headers (e.g. `Action`).